gruns/undent/README.md

-Strings in source code may be indented, bookended with whitespace, or contain newlines to adhere to code style guidelines. `undent()` gracefully removes such code style formatting and returns a string the original, intended string for human consumption.
+Strings in source code may be indented, bookended with whitespace, or contain newlines to adhere to code style guidelines. `undent()` gracefully removes such code style formatting and returns the original, intended string for human consumption.

 To accomplish this, `undent()`